MicrosoftDocs/quantum-docs-pr/articles/quantum-computer-trace-simulator-width-counter.md

 }
 ```

-# Using Width counter within C# program
+# Using Width Counter within a C# program

-Multiply controlled X acting on total of 5 qubits will allocate 2 ancillary qubits
+Multiply controlled X acting on a total of 5 qubits will allocate 2 ancillary qubits
 and its input width will be 5.
-To check that this is the case we can use the following
+To check that this is the case, we can use the following
-C# program.
+C# program:

 ```csharp
 var config = new QCTraceSimulatorConfiguration();